iterative/dvc.org/content/docs/command-reference/run.md

   also means that the stage command needs to recreate any directory structures defined as outputs every time its executed by DVC.

-- Outputs already in the workspace but missing from `dvc.yaml` can be [added to an existing stage](/docs/user-guide/how-to/add-output-to-stage) without executing it again.
+- <abbr>Outputs</abbr> (files or directories written by the stage commands) already in the workspace but missing from `dvc.yaml` can be [added to an existing stage](/docs/user-guide/how-to/add-output-to-stage) without executing it again.